 Ballot Mailing Deadline

-If a contested election is held, mail ballots will be delivered in July.
-Mail ballots should be deposited with the USPS so they are received prior to the close of business on Thursday, August 5, 2021.
-Ballots may also be deposited in the secure ballot box located at GVP's Headquarters (845 22 Road) by 5 p.m. on Thursday, August 5, 2021.
+If a contested election is held, mail ballots will be delivered in mid-July.
+Mail ballots should be deposited with the USPS so they are received prior to the close of business on Thursday, August 4, 2022.
+Ballots may also be deposited in the secure ballot box located at GVP's Headquarters (845 22 Road) by 5 p.m. on Thursday, August 4, or at the Annual Meeting.
 Ballots received after the deadline will not be counted.